e-cathy/mdsd-25/org.xtext.componentsystem.dsl/README.md

 ## Files and Structure

 - **Dsl.xtext**
   The main Xtext grammar file that defines the syntax and structure of the DSL.
+  Location: `src/org.xtext.componentsystem.dsl/Dsl.xtext`

 - **MDSDComponentMetamodel/instances/testing/Components.csdsl**
   The example instance model from the exercise sheet created using the DSL.

 - **RepoGenerator.xtend**
   This file contains the core logic of the generator.
 It processes the model elements (Repositories, Interfaces, Components, etc.) and generates Java files such as interface definitions and implementation classes.
+  Location: `src/codegen/RepoGenerator.xtend`

 ## How to Use the DSL

 If not already generated:

-- Right-click on the `GenerateDsl.mwe2` file
+- Right-click on the `src/org.xtext.componentsystem.dsl/GenerateDsl.mwe2` file
 - Select `Run As > MWE2 Workflow`

 This will generate the language infrastructure including the editor and parser.